VIB-PSB/MINI-EX/docs/configuration.md

 The **last block** of parameters defines the filters used along the GRN inferece.

-The first two filters have been chosen by benchmarking different filters against a root gold standard of known protein-DNA interactions.
+The first two filters (tops and expressionFilter) have been chosen by benchmarking different filters against a root gold standard of known protein-DNA interactions.
+The first refers to number of upregulated genes (sorted by q-value) per cluster to use during the cell cluster enrichment, while the second refers to the percentage of cells that need to express the TF to retain the regulon for the specific cell cluster

 * motifFilter can be set to **TF_motifs** if the user wishes not to extend the retention of regulons enriched for family motifs, but only to direct TF-motifs.
 * topRegs defines the top regulons to show in the two output heatmaps.
 It can be changed according to the user needs.